patcon/polislike-opinion-map-painting/README.md

    ```

 2. An entry will be automatically added to `datasets.json`.
 (Edit "label" as desired.)
-3. Run in terminal: `python -m http.server 8000`
+3. Run in terminal: `npm install` and `npm start`
-4. Open `https://localhost:8000` (may need to open you browser's Developer Tools to force cache clearing)
+4. Open `https://localhost:5000` (may need to open you browser's Developer Tools to force cache clearing)

 Other CLI features: